urlstechie/pre-commit/README.md

 $ pre-commit run
 ```

-or install to your repository:
+...or install to your repository:

 ```bash
 $ pre-commit install